 Besides lowering our revenue estimates, the Selectboard also voted to reduce the amount we budget for the Wachusett Regional School District.
-Though the District asked for a 4.66% increase for Princeton (4.48% overall), neither the Selectboard nor the Advisory Committee believe that amount should be spent this year and we assume some of the other towns in the District will decide likewise.
+Though the District asked for a 4.66% increase for Princeton (4.48% overall), neither the Selectboard nor the Advisory Committee support this increase and we expect some of the other towns in the District will not vote in favor of the requested increase.
+At least four of the five WRSD towns must vote to approve the WRSD budget or a new budget must be created by WRSD and voted on by all towns that didn’t pass the original budget proposal.
 Princeton’s school enrollment is no longer decreasing and offsetting the District increase.
 The Selectboard voted to include a 3.5% increase in the budget for the WRSD.
 If the final approved budget for the District is higher than this, we will need to hold a Special Town Meeting to appropriate more funds.
 If it is lower, unspent funds will end up in free cash for next fiscal year.
+The District is reworking their budget for potential shortfalls in state allocations and is planning to operate on a 1/12 budget if two or more of the District’s towns don’t pass the pre-COVID 19 assessments.

 Based on input from the group working on election and Town Meeting safety, we decided to try to focus only on essential articles and to defer other articles for a meeting either later in the year or next year.
 In addition, given our revenue and other uncertainties, we also decided to postpone most capital requests for a later time.
 Our plan is to transfer most of our free cash into the general stabilization (or “rainy day”) fund.
 As Sean Cronin from the Department of Revenue said, “Remember that rainy day fund?
 It’s pouring!”
 When we have a better handle on revenues, we may hold a Special Town Meeting to address some of the capital projects.
 At that time, voters can decide by a 2/3rd margin to transfer money out of the general stabilization fund for other projects.
+The following capital projects were targeted for FY21 but were deferred: a new police cruiser for the Chief (hers is 11 years old), a new salt barn for the Highway Department (existing one is beyond repair), a used front-end loader for the Highway Department, and repaving the Thomas Prince School’s parking lots.

 PROCESS: The initial draft budget came from the Financial Team (Town Administrator, Accountant, Treasurer, Assessor) and was based on departmental requests.
 It was reviewed, discussed, and refined over many months by the Selectboard, Advisory Committee, and Financial Team.
 The Financial Team worked to ensure that departments had what they needed, that the estimates for capital requests were good, and that figures for stabilization, free cash, and local receipts were as good as possible.
 The Selectboard worked to make sure that important Town priorities were funded, that capital requests made sense and were timed correctly, and that the budget increase would be reasonable.
 The Advisory Committee worked to make sure that all the numbers made sense, that capital requests were adequately reviewed and sufficient work went into getting estimates.
 They also looked carefully to make sure that decisions made for FY21 would not put the Town in a bad position for future years.
 We are all pleased to say that the multi-team approach to budgeting this year was very productive and helpful.